Getting Started

 1. Start the server

-2. Sign in and review the dashboard
+2. Complete initial setup and review the dashboard

 In Community Edition the server is ready to use immediately: the built-in worker is the only worker available and no license is necessary.
 If you are preparing for a production rollout, review the Licensing guide to learn how to upgrade and automate activation.